appliedepi/intro_course/README.md

 -   If you continue to be prompted for package updates, you can select “None” and continue without further updates.

-**Once the download is complete, close and re-open your RStudio project** (remember to re-open it by clicking the icon within your “intro_courses” folder).

 ### 4. Begin the first exercise

 Once you have completed the initial setup, all further exercise